Stories

 5. Farm waste

 Our farm suppliers use their own agricultural and livestock waste, along with other local organic waste to create RNG.
-As a byproduct of the RNG process, they’re also able to create a nutrient-rich digestate which becomes fertilizer for local crops, creating a sustainable loop of food, waste and energy.
+As a byproduct of the RNG process, they also create a nutrient-rich digestate that becomes fertilizer for local crops, creating a sustainable loop of food, waste and energy

 Charting a path to 2050

 We commissioned Guidehouse Inc., a leading global energy consulting firm, to chart a viable path for B.C. to achieve the provincial government’s commitment to reducing GHG emissions to 80 per cent below 2007 levels by 2050.
-Guidehouse experts concluded a diversified pathway, featuring gas and electric systems working together, could achieve that target for $100 billion less than using electricity as the only energy source.3
+Guidehouse experts concluded a diversified pathway, with gas and electricity systems working together, could achieve that target for $100 billion less than using electricity as the only energy source.4

-FortisBC is committed to pursuing this exciting, diverse approach to meeting our customers’ energy needs while helping the province achieve its greenhouse gas emission reduction targets.
-We’re rethinking energy—where it comes from, and how we use it—and creating innovative partnerships with BC communities, business, industry and government to make big strides towards a cleaner future.
+FortisBC is committed to pursuing this exciting, diverse approach to meeting our customers’ energy needs while helping the province achieve its greenhouse gas emissions reduction targets.
+We’re evolving B.C.’s energy landscape and creating innovative partnerships with B.C. communities, businesses, industry and government to make big strides towards a low-carbon future

-Scott Gramm, senior manager, renewable & low carbon fuel development, FortisBC
+Scott Gramm, senior manager, renewable and low carbon fuel development, FortisBC

 Interested in signing up for RNG, or learning more?